PageotD/articles/drafts/pso/particle-swarm-optimization.md

 [3] Rosenbrock, H.H.
 (1960).
 An automatic method for finding the greatest or least value of a function.
 The Computer Journal.
 3 (3): 175–184.

 [4] Wikipedia page on the Rosenbrock function: https://en.wikipedia.org/wiki/Rosenbrock_function

+[?]
+Tharwat, A., Gaber, T., Hassanien, A. E., & Elnaghi, B. E. (2017).
+Particle swarm optimization: a tutorial.
+Handbook of research on machine learning innovations and trends, 614-635.